Contra (New England)

 Prep: Take hands in fours from the top.
 ‘1’s swap places (improper).
 Face neighbors to form a crossways, wavy line (ladies in the center).

-A1: Balance the Wave - to the right, then left, (2 bars)
+A1: Balance the Wave - to the right, then left, (4 beats)

-B1: Promenade across the set (passing to the right of one’s neighbors), could complete with a lady’s Cw. twirl, turn to face back… (4)
+B1: Promenade across the set (passing to the right of neighbors), could complete with double-handed, overhead turn (lady ½ Cw., man ½ Ccw.) facing back (lady on the right), join hands to… (10)

-Allemande r. neighbor.
+Neighbor Allemande right.
 Forward to a new neighbor.
-(2) or, if reached an end, turn-around - as a couple, change designation and wait-out a go; if already waiting-out, re-join.
+(4) or, if reached an end, turn-around - as a couple, changing lines, designation… and wait-out a go; if already waiting-out, re-join.

 Aqueous